 Since our inception in 2012, we have not recorded U.S. federal or state income tax benefits for the net operating losses we have incurred in each year or for our earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2016, we had federal and state net operating loss carryforwards of \$38.1 million each, both of which begin to expire in 2032.
-As of December 31, 2016, we also had federal research and development tax credit carryforwards of \$1.5 million, which begin to expire in 2032, and we had no state research and development tax credit carryforwards.
+As of December 31, 2017, we had federal and state net operating loss carryforwards of \$77.2 million and \$119.3 million, respectively, which begin to expire in 2032.
+As of December 31, 2017, we also had federal research and development tax credit carryforwards of \$2.2 million which begin to expire in 2032, and state research and development tax credit carryforwards of \$0.1 million which begin to expire in 2022.